 It’s not easy.
 Takes practice, patience, and a plan.
 A decent bankroll doesn’t hurt either, although it doesn’t take a tremendous amount to try your luck.

-There is no shortage of strategies and systems to consider.
+There is no shortage of football betting strategies and systems to consider.
 Many include some form of middling.
 Which does require more funds but helps limit exposure to risk.

 Winning Statistics of Professional Sports Bettors

 Looking to make positive expected value bets on instances where bookmakers have underestimated or overestimated the odds correlates to long-term success.